What is Tu Bishvat - Jewish New Year and How to Celebrate

 Tu B'Shevat seder (Photo: My Jewish Learning) |

-The celebration of Tu Bishvat, according to him, "serves in part as a message reminding us to stop and think about how we breathe, stop and think about our relationships to trees, and stop and think about our connection to the ecosystem as a whole."
-"Even though Tu Bishvat is a wonderful and enjoyable holiday, it's crucial that we continue to think about the environment after Tu Bishvat.
-They should be allowed to uphold our commitment all year round."
+According to him, the celebration of Tu Bishvat "serves in part as a message reminding us to stop and think about how we breathe, stop and think about our relationships to trees, and stop and think about our connection to the ecosystem as a whole."
+"After Tu Bishvat, we must not stop thinking about the environment, even though it is a beautiful and joyful holiday.
+They ought to be permitted to honor our pledge throughout the entire year."

 Different Ways to Celebrate Tu Bishvat